-The whole project has a build time of three months for Thomas Vale Construction on behalf of Birmingham City Council.
-With funding from Sport England and Birmingham City Council, the BMX track has become one of the top BMX venues in the UK and Europe.
-The BMX track was used extensively as a training facility in the run-up to the World Championships 2012 in Birmingham and several countries during the London 2012 Olympic Games.
+The whole project had a build time of three months for Thomas Vale Construction on behalf of Birmingham City Council.
+With Sport England and Birmingham City Council funding, the BMX track has become one of the top BMX venues in the UK and Europe.
+The track was used extensively as a training facility in the run-up to the World Championships 2012 in Birmingham and several countries during the London 2012 Olympic Games.